-Members of the College of Hypno-Psychotherapists believe that our unconscious mind is a resource for wellness and creativity.
-The therapist may induce a deep state of heightened relaxation and altered awareness, during which the unconscious mind is highly receptive to new or alternative perspectives and ideas.
+Hypno-psychotherapists view the unconscious mind as a resource for wellness and creativity.
+They use hypnosis to induce a deep state of heightened relaxation and altered awareness in their clients.
+While a person is in this state, their unconscious mind is highly receptive to new or alternative perspectives and ideas.

 Standards of Education and Training

 You can read about the standards of education and training for the College of Hypno-psychotherapists on our standards, guidance and policies page.